Kansas State Capitol

 Aerial view of the Capitol building.

 The Kansas State Capitol, known also as the Kansas Statehouse, is the building housing the executive and legislative branches of government for the U.S. state of Kansas.
-Located in the city of Topeka, which has served as the capital of Kansas since the territory became a state in 1861, the building is the second to serve as the Kansas Capitol.
+Located in the city of Topeka, which has served as the capital of Kansas since the Kansas Territory became a U. S. state in 1861, the building is the second to serve as the Kansas Capitol.
 During the territorial period (1854–1861), an earlier capitol building was begun but not completed in Lecompton, Kansas, and smaller structures in Lecompton and Topeka were where the territorial legislatures met (see Capitols of Kansas).

 The dome, at 304 ft, is taller than the 288 ft United States Capitol dome, although its diameter (50 ft) is approximately half that of the national capitol (96 ft).
 It is one of the few capitols in the United States that continues to offer tours that go to the top of the dome.
 Visitors enter the dome by climbing 296 steps leading from the fifth floor to the top.